The mechanism of sleep

 These are chemicals that are stimulated by light or darkness.
 Among these are:

-Adenosine: is a neurotransmitter that gradually accumulates in the brain during the day and at high concentrations makes us sleepy at night.
-Caffeine in coffee and other drinks can keep us awake because it blocks adenosine receptors in the brain.
+Adenosine: this is a neurotransmitter that gradually accumulates in the brain during the day and at high concentrations makes us sleepy at night.
+Caffeine in coffee and other beverages can keep us awake because it blocks adenosine receptors in the brain.

 Serotonin: the body’s “feel-good” chemical, is a neurotransmitter associated with both sleep and wakefulness.
 The brain releases it during the day, but also uses it to form melatonin at night.
-Even nutrition can favor its presence in our body.
+Nutrition can also promote its presence in our body.

-Norepinephrine, adrenaline, histamine and cortisol are the hormones that counteract sleep.
+Norepinephrine, adrenaline, histamine and cortisol on the other hand, are the hormones that inhibit sleep.
 They are secreted in response to stress and keep the body awake and alert.
 If you experience prolonged or chronic stress, your body releases adrenocorticotropic hormone (ACTH), which in turn releases cortisol.

-I look forward to seeing you in future articles for other topics regarding sleep and all its facets!
+I look forward to seeing you in the upcoming articles for more about sleep and all its facets!

 Can I help you?